LayoutEnhancer: Generating Good Indoor Layouts from Imperfect Data: Implementation Details

 For the user study, we randomly select $50$ sets from all sets of synthesized \scenes\ and ask users to compare the \scenes\ in terms of realism.
-In each comparison, the user is shown a pair of \scenes\ from the same set, each represented by a top-view image and an animated 3d rendering with the camera rotating around the scene.
-Users are asked which \scene\ is more realistic on a $7$-point scale.
-We use Amazon Mechanical Turk to conduct the user study.
-A total of $327$ users participated in the study.
-Each pair of \scenes\ was shown twice to $5$ users each for a total of $10$ comparisons per scene pair.
+In each comparison, the user is shown a pair of \scenes\ from the same set, each represented by an animated 3d rendering with the camera rotating around the scene.
+Users are asked which \scene\ is more realistic on a $7$-point scale (ranging from \emph{Scene A much more realistic} to \emph{Scene B much more realistic}, including a neutral \emph{Equally realistic} option).
+Figure~\ref{fig:user_study_interface} shows the screenshot of the UI.
+Each user sees the same scenes three times, and we use this redundancy to keep track of each user's consistency.
+We discard users that chose options more than two points apart for the same scene in more than $10\%$ of their comparisons.
+Additionally, we discard users that spent less than $10$ second on average per comparison.
+To evaluate the results, we compute a realism score for each method, that we obtain by assigning scores from $-1$ to $1$ to the $7$ possible user choices and averaging over all comparisons.